JoanRoucoux/graphql-apollo/README.md

 The app is split out into two folders:

 - `client`: Application frontend, which uses Apollo Client to communicate with the GraphQL server
-- `server`: Server side of the application, GraphQL API based on PostgreSQL database
+- `server`: Server side of the application, GraphQL API based on REST API and mock data

 ## Example